feng-zh/java-internal/README.md

 # Java Internal #

-This repository contains advanced components to process java class file, heap dump, or any JRE or JVM internal stuffs.
+This repository contains advanced components to process heap dump, or any JRE or JVM internal stuffs.

 ## Class Finder ##
 The original class finder is moved to https://github.com/feng-zh/classfinder repository.

+## Thread Dump ##
+The original thread dump parser and viewer is moved to https://github.com/feng-zh/thread-dump repository.

 ## Java Heap Reader ##
 The `heapreader` library/tool is want to make heap parsing easily with limited memory resource.
 It provides basic parsing function, like `XML-SAX parser`.